 The Mulberry Place development will be built on the former site of Daventry Library, which has moved to modern new premises within the nearby Abbey building in St John’s Square.

 The cinema will be operated by The Arc Cinema and will offer luxury electric recliner seating, cutting-edge screening technology and all the latest blockbusters when it opens its doors in summer 2021.

 Daventry District Council (DDC) appointed construction firm Willmott Dixon to carry out the £12.5m transformation of the former library site off North Street, Daventry, into a new four-screen cinema complex, with restaurants, public square and splash fountains.

-The development is expected to take around 18 months to complete, with the cinema set to open its doors in spring 2021.
+The development is expected to take around 18 months to complete, with the cinema set to open its doors in summer 2021.
 DDC appointed Willmott Dixon as contractors using the Scape National Construction Framework, which specialises in procuring the most efficient suppliers for the public sector.

 DDC and Willmott Dixon have already worked together as part of the framework to deliver the Rainsbrook Crematorium and Monksmoor Primary School developments.

 The Council also reached a deal with The Arc Cinema to run the cinema complex.
 Arc will be instructing their own contractor to undertake the specialist fit out works associated with the Cinema building, and they will commence those activities in 2021, overlapping with Willmott Dixon’s finishing works externally.
 The Council is also working towards signing up tenants for the two restaurants that form part of the development.

 You can view the site plan for the project below (please click on the image to download the cinema plan in pdf format).